 Committee Membership Categories

 Category Number

-King County Councilmembers/County Executive or their designee 3
+King County Councilmembers 3

-Sound Cities Association Councilmembers/Mayors 4
+Sound Cities Councilmembers/Mayors 4

-City of Seattle Councilmembers/Mayor or their designee 2
+City of Seattle Councilmembers/Mayor 2

-Non-elected Stakeholders 9-11

-Total Members 18-20
+Housing Authority 1

-The non-elected stakeholders will be 9-11 individuals with expertise in affordable housing, including displacement.
-One of these members must represent a housing authority operating in King County.
-Other example stakeholder perspectives include, but are not limited to, nonprofit and for profit housing developers, landlords and renters, smart growth, business community, and anti-displacement.
+The remaining members will be 8-10 individuals with expertise in affordable housing, including displacement.
+Example stakeholder perspectives include, but are not limited to, nonprofit and for profit housing developers, landlords and renters, smart growth, business community, and anti-displacement.
 If any of these individuals are unable to complete their term, a represented organization may suggest a replacement for consideration by the GMPC.
 The GMPC may select any qualified candidate that maintains a balance of diverse demographic and geographic representation and expertise.